Moroccan Arabic: Evolution

 Though rarely written, Moroccan Arabic is currently undergoing an unexpected and pragmatic revival.
 It is now the preferred language in Moroccan chat rooms or for sending SMS, using Arabic Chat Alphabet composed of Latin letters supplemented with the numbers 2, 3, 5, 7 and 9 for coding specific Arabic sounds, as is the case with other Arabic speakers.

 The language continues to evolve quickly as can be noted by consulting the Colin dictionary.
 Many words and idiomatic expressions recorded between 1921 and 1977 are now obsolete.

 Code-switching

 Some Moroccan Arabic speakers, in the parts of the country formerly ruled by France, practice code-switching with French.
-In parts of northern Morocco, such as in Tetouan & Tangier, it is common for code-switching to occur between Moroccan Arabic, Modern Standard Arabic, and Spanish, as Spain had previously controlled part of the region and continues to possess the territories of Ceuta and Melilla in North Africa bordering only Morocco.
+In parts of northern Morocco, such as in Tetouan and Tangier, it is common for code-switching to occur between Moroccan Arabic, Modern Standard Arabic, and Spanish, as Spain had previously controlled part of the region and continues to possess the territories of Ceuta and Melilla in North Africa bordering only Morocco.
 On the other hand, some Arab nationalist Moroccans generally attempt to avoid French and Spanish in their speech; consequently, their speech tends to resemble old Andalusian Arabic.